uditgaurav/hce-api-template/README.md

 ## API to Validate Resilience Score

-This contains the API to get the resilience score for a workflow run.
+This contains the API to get the resilience score for a workflow run and validate against the expected probe success percentage.

 ### Tunables